 Late labs are not accepted.
 I highly recommend that you do not put off doing lab work until Sunday night as some labs can be time consuming.
-My experience in teaching this course shows that students who work on labs earlier vs. later tend to outperform students who put labs off until the last minute.
+Try to complete them during lab time and do any remaining work as soon as possible after lab.

 Course Withdrawal: If you need to withdraw from the course, you may do so at any time before the withdrawal deadline for the term.
 International students should work with their advisers to ensure that they do no not drop below required course loads for student visa requirements prior to withdrawing.
-If you are not present at the first week lab/lecture sessions and do not login to Moodle during the first week you will be dropped from the course.
-This action is to prevent you from receiving a failing grade for a course that you may have intended to drop.